nthdeg/redox/README.md

 ```

 Cargo.toml contains the dependencies and the configuration for the compilation.
-main.rs is the main file that will be compiled along with any potential directories that contain libraries.
+main.rs is the main file that will be compiled along with any directories that contain libraries.

-For compiling the project, go into the project directory and execute:
+For compiling the project, go into each project directory and execute:
 ```
 `cargo build`
 ```
+this will give you executables you can use portably in each environment: Windows and Linux.

 If you want to build the final "release" version execute:
 ```